Barking Up The Wrong Tree: Idiom Meaning, Origin, and Examples

 ”You’ve been barking up the wrong tree, cried the Ohioan.”

-• My dad was barking up the wrong tree when he accused me of eating the last of the cookies!
-It was actually my sister.
+1. My teacher was barking up the wrong tree when she accused me of cheating on the test, but she later apologized after realizing I was innocent.